List of active South African Navy ships: Protea class

-The SAS Protea (A324) is a hydrographic survey vessel of the South African Navy, based on the British Hecla-class design.
+The SAS Protea (A324) is a hydrographic survey vessel of the SA Navy, based on the British Hecla-class design.
 Built by Yarrow Shipbuilders on the River Clyde in Scotland, she was launched in 1972 and commissioned the same year.
 The vessel was designed to conduct detailed hydrographic and oceanographic surveys, providing accurate nautical charts and seabed mapping essential for safe navigation, naval planning, and maritime trade.

 The Protea is fitted with hydrographic sonar, echo-sounders, and oceanographic equipment, along with onboard laboratories and data-processing facilities.
 She also has a helicopter landing deck and can accommodate embarked survey teams and scientists in addition to her naval crew, allowing her to support both military and civilian hydrographic operations.

 Throughout her more than 50 years of service, the Protea has been central to charting South African waters and supporting international survey cooperation.
 She has participated in numerous naval exercises, undertaken diplomatic port visits abroad, and remains one of the Navy's most recognisable vessels.
 Despite her age, she has been periodically refitted to extend her operational life, underscoring her importance as South Africa's sole hydrographic ship.

 The Protea is scheduled to be replaced by the SAS Nelson Mandela, a state-of-the-art hydrographic survey vessel being constructed by Sandock Austral Shipyards in Durban under Project Hotel.
 The Nelson Mandela will introduce modern digital hydrographic systems, autonomous survey craft, and advanced oceanographic sensors to ensure South Africa maintains a world-class hydrographic capability.
 Until her replacement enters service, the Protea continues to serve as the Navy's flagship survey vessel and one of its longest-serving ships.